islomar/islomar.github.io/_posts/2021-11-10-some-interview-questions-as-interviewee.md

 - What is approximately your **lead time** (time from a commit to Production), **throughput** (deployments/releases to Production) and error rate?
 - Could you tell me which is the whole lifecycle of a user need?
 Could you describe for me any of your main **value streams**?
 From the discovery of the user need until its satisfaction.
 - What happens from the moment a developer starts working on something until it is deployed?
 Could you please describe to me your **delivery pipeline**?
+- What is the entire process for a **one line change** in code to make it to production? (by [Jeremy Kahne](https://twitter.com/jeremykahne/status/1469416655168196620))
 - Do you decouple **"Release"** from "Deployment"?
 - What is a **typical day** of a team? (from the very start to the very end)
 - Do you support **open source** in any way?